M-Earl/AWS_SAA_Notes/notes.md

 # SQS and SNS
 * SQS can add filter policies on its subscribers
 # VPC
+* VPC endpoints are used to connect AWS --> AWS (powered by AWS PrivateLink)
+* Gateway endpoints can only run S3 and DynamoDB
 * NAT gateways replaced NAT instances
 * Default NACL allows everything
 * Clients connect to a defined port and get a response on an ephermal port
 * To access an S3 bucket, Gateway Endpoint is preferred over Instance Endpoint (unless on-prem resources)
 * VPC Peering - connect different VPCs together (not transitive)
 * Direct Connect - establishes a dedicated connection from on-premises to AWS.
 Takes months to set up
+* AWS Site-to-Site VPN - connect on-premises network to your Amazon VPC (AWS side: virtual private gateway, client side: customer gateway)
+* AWS Global Accelerator - provides a fixed entry point to ALBs, NLBs, Elastic IPs, or EC2s (multi-region compatible)
 # Disaster Recovery
 * Four Types of Disaster Recovery:
     - Backup and Restore